Remote work statistics you need to know (2026)

 How important is flexibility (location and hours) to job seekers?

 Flexibility is a top priority for job seekers, often ranking alongside salary.
-A majority (over 60%) prioritize roles that offer remote or hybrid options.
+A majority (over 60%) prioritize roles that offer remote or hybrid options, with 85% prioritizing flexibility over salary.

 Source: LinkedIn Job Seeker Trends Research